ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabDay4.rst

             return count;
         }

-     - find() does not exist in the Java array class, if you're unsure of what is available you can look up the array API.
+     - find() does not exist in the Java array class.
+If you're unsure of what is available you can look up the array API.

 Alternative ways to store 2D arrays
 ---------------------------------------------------